Anger is a Secondary Emotion

-With an actual iceberg, about 1/3rd of it is visible and 2/3rds of it is hidden under the surface.
+With an actual iceberg, about one-third of it is visible and two-thirds of it is hidden under the surface.

 With anger, anger is the visible response, and some sort of emotional pain is hidden under the surface.
 Instead of dealing with that pain directly, we turn it into anger as a way to release it or redirect it.

 It is much healthier to learn how to identify and process directly the pain that’s underneath the anger.

 That emotional pain under the anger could be many things.

 Sadness can get turned into anger.
 Anxiety can be turned into anger.
 Rejection, shame, resentment, or any other uncomfortable, painful, "negative" emotion can show up as anger.

 A single incident of anger might have one underlying emotion, or it might have many different contributing emotions.

 Learning to identify the particular emotions under specific incidents of anger will help you manage anger -- your own anger and other people's.